In the Celtic tradition of a hand-fasting ritual, a hand-fasting would last for a year and a day.

 How many ties are used in a hand-fasting?

 There are no hard and fast rules for how many ties or ribbons you have to use in a handfasting ceremony.

-This can depend on whether you have family and friends involved in your ceremony’s handfasting part.
+This can depend on whether family and friends are involved in your ceremony’s handfasting part.